rricharz/Tek4010/README.md

 [pidp11](http://obsolescence.wixsite.com/obsolescence/pidp-11)
 or a real historical system.

+This [video](https://youtu.be/361onpahuKw) was generated entirely on a Raspberry Pi.
+The Raspberry Pi was running the following software at the same time.
+Some slowdown was observed due to the screen recorder.

+- PiDP-11 software with simh, emulating 2.11 BSD Unix, executing graphics programs
+- tek4010 software using telnet to access the historical OS with a terminal multiplexer
+- [simplescreenrecorder](https://www.maartenbaert.be/simplescreenrecorder) to record the video
+- vnc to control everything from a Mac

 It does currently not support the crosshair cursor of some 4010 terminals with its graphics input (GIN) mode.
 The tab character is implemented as a tab8 function instead of the single blank character of the original 4010 to make text better